Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

 ### Part 3 - As A Class

-Review After Class coding assignment from previous class.
-One or more students to share progress and implementation details with class.
+Review: The After Class coding assignment from previous class.
+- One or more students to share progress and implementation details with class.

 ## Overview/TT I (20 min)